pages-cms/website/src/docs/index.md

 This online version runs the latest version from [the public repository](https://github.com/pages-cms/pages-cms).

-<a class="button !text-white !no-underline" href="https://app.pagescms.org">Sign in with GitHub</a>
+<a class="button !text-primary-foreground !no-underline" href="https://app.pagescms.org">Sign in with GitHub</a>

 ### Install or deploy your own version

 You can install your own version locally or deploy it (for free) on [Vercel](https://vercel.com) by [following the README](https://github.com/pages-cms/pages-cms/#install-and-deploy):

-<a class="button !text-white !no-underline" href="https://github.com/pages-cms/pages-cms/#README">Get the source code on GitHub</a>
+<a class="button !text-primary-foreground !no-underline" href="https://github.com/pages-cms/pages-cms/#README">Get the source code on GitHub</a>